 An experienced DUI defense attorney will understand that despite these flaws, the results of these tests will carry weight with a jury.
 It's important to hire an attorney that understands the tests' limitations and can educate the jury on why the outcome of a field sobriety test often isn't reliable or credible.
-If you need an experienced DWI defense attorney in Oklahoma, contact the Worden Law Firm today.
+If you need an experienced DWI defense attorney in Oklahoma, contact Worden & Carbitcher today.

 Standardized Field Sobriety Tests in Oklahoma